phon-ca/phon/src/main/dita/analysis/PPC.md

 # Analysis: PPC

-This document describes the PPC report in Phon.

-## Information

-The PPC report will calculate the percent phones/consonants/vowels correct (PPC/PCC/PVC) in the sampled data.
-An option for selecting which report is generated is presented during execution of the graph along with other filtering options.
+The PPC analysis will calculate the percent phones/consonants/vowels correct (PPC/PCC/PVC) in the sampled data.

-## Outline
+## Report Outline

 The report will be composed of two types of tables: